Program Manager: Engagement and Evidence Dissemination

 - Submit interim report and final reports as required by the grant

-- Bachelor’s degree required; Master’s degree in public health/public administration/nonprofit management preferred
+- Bachelor’s degree required; Master’s degree in public health, health communications, communications or related field preferred

 - Exceptional writing, editing, and interpersonal skills